 The Manson Family were now heading directly for their date with infamy.

 Midway through 1969, Manson transformed Spahn Ranch into a fortress and began organizing regular patrols at all times during the day and night, more convinced than ever that Helter Skelter was not that far off.
-As July was coming to a close, three Family members – Mary Brunner, Bobby Beausofeil and Susan Atkins – were told to go to the home of Gary Hinman and collect money that he allegedly owed them.
+As July was coming to a close, three Family members – Mary Brunner, Bobby Beausoleil, and Susan Atkins – were told to go to the home of Gary Hinman and collect money that he allegedly owed them.
 Hinman was held hostage for 48 hours before the order to kill the man was given.
 The trio daubed Black Panther propaganda all over the walls in the victim’s own blood to implicate the group in the crime.
 It might have worked as well if Beausofeil was not caught driving Hinman’s car a week after the murder.

 The Family was only just starting though.
 On 8 August 1969, Manson declared that Helter Skelter had begun and chose a quartet of Family members (Tex Watson, Susan Atkins, Linda Kasabian, and Patricia Krenwinkel) to go to the home of record producer Terry Melcher and “totally destroy anyone in it as gruesome as you can”.
 The four did as they were told, but by the time that Manson had decided that he wanted revenge on Melcher for turning down his efforts at a record contract, Melcher had moved out of the house.
 The new occupants of 10050 Cielo Drive were Roman Polanski and Sharon Tate.
 When the Family arrived, Polanski was not inside the house, but the heavily pregnant Sharon Tate was.
 Also, there was Tate’s former boyfriend, Jay Sebring, apprentice screenwriter Wojciech Frykowski and Abigail Folger, heiress to the Folger coffee fortune.

 Once entry to the house was gained, three of the four (Kasabian was keeping a look-out) quickly subdued the friends and established control.
 Tate and Sebring were tied together at the neck, while Folger was transferred to another room.
 Despite being restrained by a towel, Frykowski slipped his bonds and began a physical altercation with Atkins.
-Watson came to her rescue and repeatedly struck Frykowski with the handgun, shot him several times and stabbed him 51 times in total.
+Watson came to her rescue and repeatedly struck Frykowski with the handgun, shot him several times, and stabbed him 51 times in total.
 Folger tried to escape the bedroom but was stabbed 28 times by two of the attackers.
 Jay Sebring suffered seven stab wounds and a gunshot wound, which left only Sharon Tate alive.
 In spite of witnessing the entire killing spree first hand, Tate tried to reason with Atkins in particular, begging and pleading for her life.
 None of the three were willing to grant Tate the mercy that she desperately wanted, stabbing the renowned actress 16 times in total.
 Tate’s fetus was the fifth victim of the rampage.
 The group left no survivors, including a boy shot dead en route for doing nothing more than driving along the road.
 Just like the previous Hinman murder, a message was placed on the wall using the blood of Sharon Tate.
 Death to Pigs was the horrifying message left at the scene.

 The first murder scene was not discovered until the following morning, but the Family had already put into action their second.
 Two additional members joined the four from last night, plus Manson himself, at the home of supermarket executive Leno LaBianca.
 After stabbing Leno and his wife Rosemary a substantial number of times, “Helter Skelter” was painted on the wall in blood once again.
 The city of Los Angeles was left reeling at this second bloody murder spree on consecutive days.
 Los Feliz, where the LaBianca’s lived, was especially concerned.
 Nobody felt safe and wondered where the next attack would take place.
 For the next year, people lived in fear that they could well be next.
 Individual members of the Family had been arrested for different crimes less serious than the murder sprees.
 The LAPD and media were both able to put together a timeline and link both crimes.
-Only a handful of the Family were arrested for the horrific crimes, but Manson was one of them,
+Only a handful of the Family was arrested for the horrific crimes, but Manson was one of them,

 The trial began on 15 June 1970 and even before it did, other Family members positioned themselves outside the courthouse and used the massive media attention already there to cover the trial for their own ends.
 Every one of the Family had shaved their heads and applied home-made tattoos onto their foreheads.
 In honor of their leader and inspiration, they had an ‘X’ prominently placed where it could not be missed.
 The trial, once it was allowed to begin, captured the attention of the watching world and was conducted both inside the judiciary and on televisions worldwide.
 The legal trial ended with unanimous guilty verdicts and death sentences.
 However, two years after, California abolished the death penalty and all Family members were re-sentenced to life in prison.
 Manson has remained incarcerated ever since but has never turned down the chance to express himself whenever a television crew comes calling.
 In the 1980s alone, he was the subject of numerous interviews and features and always came across as articulate and, to a degree at least, knew precisely what he was saying.